libp2p/docs/content/concepts/transports/quic.md

 ### QUIC code point

-The initial implementation of QUIC of go-libp2p
-The original QUIC specification was based on [draft-ietf-quic-transport-29](https://datatracker.ietf.org/doc/html/draft-ietf-quic-transport-29) (or simply, **draft-29**), because [RFC 9000](https://datatracker.ietf.org/doc/html/rfc9000) was yet to be finalized.
+The initial implementation of QUIC of go-libp2p was based on [draft-ietf-quic-transport-29](https://datatracker.ietf.org/doc/html/draft-ietf-quic-transport-29) (or simply, **draft-29**), because [RFC 9000](https://datatracker.ietf.org/doc/html/rfc9000) was yet to be finalized.
 Some legacy nodes on the IPFS network still use draft-29.